 NHS England’s National Clinical Director for Older People’s Mental Health, and the Chair of the Royal College of Psychiatrists’ Old Age Faculty, highlight the need for age appropriate psychiatry for the elderly: Mental health services for older people took root from clinical interest in the particular needs of older people compounded by the fact that […]

+Since the publication of this blog John Young has left NHS England.
 NHS England’s National Director for Dementia and National Director for the Frail Elderly report on an innovative project in sleepy Suffolk: Debenham is a picturesque village in Suffolk.
-Since 2009 it has developed a unique approach to the care and support of older people and, specifically, the carers of people with dementia.
-This is based […]
+Since 2009 it has developed a unique approach to the care and support of older […]

 The national dementia Commissioning for Quality and Innovation (CQUIN) is now in its fourth year and has had a positive and wide ranging impact on the profile of dementia in general hospitals.
 The focus on case finding has evolved since the first year of its inception to encompass more emphasis for the support of clinical leadership, […]